Direct Access for Conjunctive Queries with Negations: An optimal yet inefficient algorithm

-It has already been observed many times (\cite[Appendix C]{abo2015faq_arxiv} or \cite{fichte2018smt, ganian2022threshold, abo2016faq} but also in Proposition 14 of \cite{bringmann2022tight}) that $\how{H}$ and $\fhow{H}$ are respectively equal to the generalised hypertree width and the fractional hypertree width of $H$ and that there is a natural correspondence between a tree decomposition and an elimination order having the same width.
-However, to be able to express our tractability results as function of the order, it is more practical to define the width of orders instead of hypertree decompositions.
+It has already been observed many times (\cite[Appendix C]{abo2015faq_arxiv} or \cite{fichte2018smt, ganian2022threshold, abo2016faq} but also in Proposition 14 of \cite{bringmann2022tight}, or via the notion of static width in~\cite{kara2025conjunctive}) that $\how{H}$ and $\fhow{H}$ are respectively equal to the generalised hypertree width and the fractional hypertree width of $H$ and that there is a natural correspondence between a tree decomposition and an elimination order having the same width.
+However, to be able to express our tractability results as a function of the order, it is more practical to define the width of orders instead of hypertree decompositions\footnote{Strictly speaking, the definition of $\how{\cdot}$ and $\fhow{\cdot}$ in \cite{abo2016faq} differ slightly in that the elimination step of $v$ removes every edge containing $v$ and replace it by the neighborhood of $v$, where in our definition, we keep them.
+This does not change the notion of neighborhood at each step so it results in the same widths but with a slightly different definition.}.

 The case $\iota(Q,\succ)=1$ hence corresponds to $\fhow{H(Q)}[\prec] = 1$, that is, $H(Q)$ is $\alpha$-acyclic and $\prec$ is an $\alpha$-elimination order witnessing this acyclicity, as defined in~\cite{brault2016hypergraph}.
-(Reversed) orders witnessing this has been also previously call orders without disruptive trio~\cite{Carmeli2023} which exactly corresponds to the classical notion of elimination ordering witnessing $\alpha$-acyclicity (see~\cite{brault2016hypergraph} for a survey, where they are called $\alpha$-elimination order).
+(Reversed) orders witnessing this has been also previously called orders without disruptive trio~\cite{Carmeli2023} which exactly corresponds to the classical notion of elimination ordering witnessing $\alpha$-acyclicity (see~\cite{brault2016hypergraph} for a survey, where they are called $\alpha$-elimination order).
 In this paper, we will now mostly use a terminology based on hypergraph decomposition of the query rather than incompatibility number since we also aim at comparing our results with other results on negative join queries stated in terms of hypergraphs.

 \paragraph*{Signed hyperorder width.} In the case of signed join queries, we can naturally generalise the notion of hyperorder width so that it matches our extended definition of incompatibility number of signed join query $\iota^s(Q,\succ)$.